top of page

 The Project is stylistically and thematically non-hierarchal and all-inclusive, embracing

 traditional as well as cutting edge art forms.

-Art Continuum offers both pathways of full instruction and then support for totally independent artists for whom support, studio space, and materials are critical.
+Art Continuum offers both pathways of full instruction and then support for totally independent artists for whom support, space, and materials are critical.

 While no style is posited as superior, nevertheless key to

 the project’s history has been a strength in oil painting, (and